charmed-kubernetes/jenkins/docs/builders/patching.md

 to both Snap _and_ Debian package builds to be automatically built and published.

+If you need to kick off jobs sooner than later the jobs to run are:

+- sync-snaps
+- sync-debs

 ## Determining what and where the patches come from

 Patches will usually come from an opened LP bug that relates to one of the above